gvwilson/sensibleadventures/shapers/shapers.md

 A player may also find a teacher to help them learn a new skill.
 It is usually pretty easy to find someone who can teach the lower levels of common skills, though lessons may come at a price.
-Finding someone who can teach a character how to raise their skill with the sword from Very High to Awesome can be an adventure in its own right.
+Finding someone who can teach a character how to raise a skill beyond +5 can be a quest in its own right.

-### Zebras
+### Species Skills

+-   **Crocodiles** and **Turtles** start with a Swimming skill of 0.
+-   **Kangaroos**
+    have a natural Jumping skill of 0, and automatically get +1 on Brawling
+    (they're great natural boxers).
+-   **Parrots** start with a Flying skill of 0.
+    **Crows** and **Eagles** start with None,
+    but can raise it using the usual rules.
+-   **Parrots** also have a starting level of -3 in Ventriloquism.
+-   **Sloths** have a "sixth sense" that warns them of danger.
+    (It's hard to imagine how they'd survive without it.)
+    Their initial rating is -3,
+    and they can improve it with practice.
-FIXME: zebras when standing still, they can change color from black-and-white stripes to almost anything else in order to blend into their surroundings.
+-   When **Zebras** are standing still, they can change color from black-and-white stripes to almost anything else in order to blend into their surroundings.
-This gives them an extra two levels of Stealth at no cost.
+    This gives them an extra +2 Hiding at no cost.

 ## Combat